 Food and Supplements

 Contributing to memory failure are the free radicals and inflammation wearing down our DNA and cellular structure, which result in oxidation of the brain.
 Eating foods high in antioxidants, such as organic fruits and vegetables, as well as eating omega-three fats, found in fish and nuts, will help combat this problem.
-Gail Clayton, our functional medicine provider, can answer all your questions, and recommend supplements specific to your needs which will help keep your brain healthy as you age.

 Sleep and Stress